Vidanox/WynncraftEnhanced/README.md

-# WynncraftEnahnced
+# Wynncraft Enahnced

-Official repository and issue-tracker for Wynncraft Enhanced 1.18 modpack.
+Official repository and issue-tracker for the Wynncraft Enhanced 1.18 modpack.

 It should support all launchers.